github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-python.rst

     - **Argument[0,upload_to:]** selects the first positional argument, or the named argument named **upload_to**.
 Note that the colon at the end of the argument name indicates that we are looking for a named argument.
     - **Parameter[1]** selects the second parameter of the callback function, which is the parameter receiving the filename.

-- Finally, the kind **remote** indicates that this is considered a source of remote flow.
+- Finally, the kind **"remote"** indicates that this is considered a source of remote flow.

 Example: Adding flow through 're.compile'
 ----------------------------------------------